What Is a Donor-Advised Fund?

 - Nine Questions You Should Ask Every Nonprofit: Choose the right nonprofit organization with the help of these questions.

 - Philanthropy Roundtable Policy Primer: Learn more about donor-advised funds as a charitable giving tool using this comprehensive guide.

 - Tax Exempt Organization Search Tool: Use the IRS’ online search tool to find tax-exempt organizations you can choose from.

 - Tax Foundation: Stay updated on tax changes.

-- USA.gov: Access various tips on donating to charity, information on federal tax deductions and reporting charity scams.
+- FBI.gov: Access various resources on reporting charity scams.